 ULTRAVOX!
 My Sex (1977)

-Using Eno’s Minimoog with a knob marked with a sheep sticker to indicate that it made woolly sounds, Billy Currie’s classical sensibilities combined with Foxx’s detached dissatisfaction for the wonderful ‘My Sex’.
-“Oh, Brian was great to work with” Foxx said, “It was good to hear his stories and enact his strategies.
+Using Brian Eno’s Minimoog with a knob marked with a sheep sticker to indicate that it made woolly sounds, Billy Currie’s classical sensibilities combined with Foxx’s detached dissatisfaction for the wonderful ‘My Sex’.
+Of Eno, Foxx said, “It was good to hear his stories and enact his strategies.
 He wasn’t greatly experienced in studio craft but he was a good co-conspirator, someone with a useful overview, who understood where we wanted to go.
 He was just what we wanted, really.
 A sort of art approach to recording”

 Available on the ULTRAVOX! album ‘Ultravox!’ via Island Records